micamarietta/blogPosts/blogEight.md

 ab -> bb <br/>
 12 -> 22 <br/>

 With this, we can see a pattern in our rules.
 The left side **is always less than the right side**.
-This can be our measure function:
+This fits the definition of a measure function:

 Rules:
 a -> bb <br/>